contao/docs-archive/manual/en/01-Installation.md

 ### Contao system requirements

 Contao requires a webserver like Apache or IIS with PHP and MySQL support.
-The minimum PHP version is 5.3.2 and the minimum MySQL version is 5.0.
+The minimum PHP version is 5.3.7 and the minimum MySQL version is 5.0.3.
-You also need the PHP extensions "GDlib" (image resizing), "DOM" (XML files) and "SOAP" (Extension Repository) and optionally "mbstring" (multi-byte character handling) and "mcrypt" (data encryption).
+You also need the PHP extensions "GDlib" (image resizing), "DOM" (XML files), "SOAP" (Extension Repository) and Phar (Live Update) and optionally "mbstring" (multi-byte character handling) and "mcrypt" (data encryption).
 Contao has been tested successfully with all major browsers like Firefox (from version 2) or Internet Explorer (from version 8).